chinesedfan/You-Dont-Know-Axios/README.md

 Relax when you didn't receive the expected response.
 Some checkpoints and ideas can be,

-- Make sure the network and server works well, without problems like CORS/ATS blocking.
-It can be approved by switching to other request libraries, i.e. jQuery, curl.
+- Make sure the network and server works well, without problems like [CORS][mdn-cors]/[ATS](https://developers.google.com/admob/ios/app-transport-security).
+It can be approved by switching to other request libraries, i.e. [jQuery](https://jquery.com/), [cURL](https://en.wikipedia.org/wiki/CURL).
 - Make sure the program runs like you designed, especially that Promise callbacks are connected well.
 - Make sure you used axios correctly, without misleading ways in this article.
-You can also search in Google, stackoverflow and old axios issues.
+You can also search in [Google](https://www.google.com/), [stackoverflow](https://stackoverflow.com/) and [old axios issues](https://github.com/axios/axios/issues).
   - Don't reply to issues with only "Same here" or "+1" (reactions are enough).
 That doesn't make sense, expecting for telling people "Oh, a new poor guy!".
 Try to give your **NEW** information and suggestions.
   - Don't reply to closed issues unless they are unsolved without any reasons.
 Normally maintainers will ignore notifications from closed issues or pull requests.

 If all of above answers is yes,

 - compare the **REAL** requested url and headers with required and find out why.
-"REAL" means reading from browsers' network panel, using softwares (i.e. Charles or Wireshark) to capture packets, or at least debugging in adapters of axios.
+"REAL" means reading from browsers' network panel, using softwares (i.e. [Charles](https://www.charlesproxy.com/) or [Wireshark](https://www.wireshark.org/)) to capture packets, or at least debugging in adapters of axios.
-- test similar scenarios by underlayer APIs (XMLHttpRequest or http).
+- test similar scenarios by underlayer APIs ([XMLHttpRequest][mdn-xhr] or [http](https://nodejs.org/api/http.html)).
   - For example, `onUploadProgress` and `onDownloadProgress` depend on browsers implementations, which are nealy out of control of axios.

 Finally, you still determine to shot an issue.
 OK, as long as keeping in mind how readers will feel when reading your issue and whether they can help.